Adams' trace principle on Morrey-Lorentz spaces over $\beta$-Hausdorff dimensional surfaces: Introduction

-It is well known that doubling property of measures $\mu$ plays an important role in many topics of research in analysis on euclidean spaces, essentially because Vitali covering lemma and Calder\'on-Zygmund decomposition depend of the doubling property $\mu(B_{2r}(x))\lesssim\mu(B_r(x))$ for all $x$ on support $\text{spt}(\mu)$ and $r>0$.
-Recently has been shown that fundamental results in analysis remains if doubling measures is replaced by \textit{growth condition}, namely,
+It is well known that doubling property of measures $\mu$ plays an important role in many topics of research in analysis on euclidean spaces, essentially because Vitali covering lemma and Calder\'on-Zygmund decomposition depend of the doubling property $\mu(B_{2r}(x))\lesssim\mu(B_r(x))$ for all $x$ on support $\text{spt}(\mu)$ of measure $\mu$ and $r>0$.
+Recently it has been shown that fundamental results in analysis remain if doubling measures is replaced by a \textit{growth condition}, namely,

 where the implicit constant is independent of $\mu$ and $0<\beta\leq n$.
 For instance, we refer the pioneering work on Calder\'on-Zygmund theory for non-doubling measures \cite{Tolsa1,Tolsa, Tolsa2} and \cite{Nazarov}.
-According to Frostman's lemma \cite[Chapter 1]{Mattila} a measure satisfying \eqref{non-doubling} is close to Hausdorff measure and Riesz capacity of Borel sets $\Omega\subset\mathbb{R}^n$.
+According to Frostman's lemma \cite[Chapter 1]{Mattila}, a measure $\mu$ satisfying \eqref{non-doubling} is close to Hausdorff measure and Riesz capacity of Borel sets $\Omega\subset\mathbb{R}^n$.
 Essentially Frostman's lemma states that Hausdorff dimension of a Borel set $\Omega\subset\mathbb{R}^n$ is equal to

 where $\Lambda_{\beta}(\Omega)$ denotes the $\beta-$dimensional Hausdorff measure and $\text{cap}_\beta(\Omega)$ denotes the Riesz capacity,

 The $L^p$-Riesz capacity on compact sets

 plays an important role in potential analysis, where $I_{\alpha}$ is defined by